Nikol304/union_shop/prompt.md

 - is this page scalable for mobile
 - add the products and reuse the page
 - add back button so i can go back to all collections page
+- make products look like the shop ones

 # Navigation
 - add navigation routes for all pages --/page_name